 Obesity And Cavities

 It costs a whole lot to treat cavities in dogs.
 The bacteria in the mouth love to feed on sugar.
-So once the dog feeds on excess sugar, the bacteria break it down and produce acids.
-These acids are extremely corrosive on the teeth.
+So once the dog feeds on excess sour patch kids, the bacteria break it down and produce acids.
+These acids are extremely corrosive to the teeth.

 The corrosive acids produced will result in the decay of the teeth.
 They wear off the enamel and the coating of the dog’s teeth.
 The bacteria also increase in number rapidly.